Me-ross/readme-generator/README.md

 - [Questions](#Questions)

 ## Description
-create a readme
+akdjfh

 ## Installation
-- none
+- akdhf
 - An object named questions is created using the input from the questions asked in the terminal.
-You can see an example in the following image:(./Images/questions-object.jpg)
+You can see an example in the following image:
+!(./Images/questions-object.jpg)

 ## Usage
-adf
+qry

 ## Contributing
-na
+adfh

 ## Tests
-na
+ns

 ## 6. Video
 You can see a video demonstration for this app [here](https://app.castify.com/view/509cd483-f6a9-451f-a79e-6b22024e6001)

 ## License
-Apache:
+Eclipse:
-Please see https://www.apache.org/licenses/LICENSE-2.0.html to get detailed information for this license.
+Please see https://opensource.org/licenses/EPL-1.0 to get detailed information for this license.
 - A list of choices for different licenses is provided at the terminal input.
 See example below:
-(./Images/license-choices.jpg)
+!(./Images/license-choices.jpg)

 ## Questions
-- I can be reached at me@gmail.com with any additional questions.
+- I can be reached at adsf with any additional questions.
-- You can fine me [HERE](me-github) on GitHub
+- You can fined me [HERE](af) on GitHub